NGAMBAA

 Presentation History

 Ngambaa premiered at Melbourne Fringe Festival 2025 as part of the Deadly Fringe Program, presented at the Abbotsford Convent from 1–4 October 2025.
-The work received strong audience engagement for its emotional intensity, striking choreography, and powerful articulation of First Nations women’s resilience and matriarchal strength.

 Creative Team